squidfunk/mkdocs-material/docs/setup/changing-the-language.md

 Note that some languages will produce unreadable anchor links due to the way the default slug function works.
 Consider using a [Unicode-aware slug function].

-!!! tip "Translations missing?
-Help us out, it takes only 5 minutes"

-    Material for MkDocs relies on outside contributions for adding and updating translations for the more than 60 languages it supports.
-If your language shows that some translations are missing, click on the link to add them.
-If your language is not in the list, click here to [add a new language].

   [single language per document]: https://www.w3.org/International/questions/qa-html-language-declarations.en#attributes
   [language selector]: #site-language-selector
   [Unicode-aware slug function]: extensions/python-markdown.md#+toc.slugify
-  [add a new language]: https://github.com/squidfunk/mkdocs-material/issues/new?template=04-add-a-translation.yml&title=Add+translations+for+...

 ### Site language selector